 Covers asset, liabilities and owner's equity; special problems in income determination and reporting; and the statement of cash flow.
 Activities include accounting for current and contingent liabilities, long-term liabilities, long-term investments in equity securities, current and contingent assets, long-term debt securities, owner's equity, income taxes, leases, revenue recognition and pensions.
 (48/32) Prerequisite: ACC:231

 Income Tax Accounting

 A study of federal taxation as it applies to individuals and single proprietorship businesses.
-(64/0) Prerequisite: ACC:115 or ACC:152
+(64/0) Prerequisite: A minimum grade of C- in ACC:115 or ACC:152